Like anything else powered by software and perpetually tethered to the internet, connected cars are susceptible to cyberattacks.

 Stick it in the fridge …

-If you don’t want to spend any money, you can stick your key fob into the refrigerator or freezer.
+If you don’t want to spend money, you can stick your key fob into the refrigerator or freezer.
 The multiple layers of metal will block your key fob’s signal.
-Just check with the fob’s manufacturer to make sure freezing your key fob won’t damage it.
+Just check with the fob’s manufacturer to ensure freezing your key fob won’t damage it.

 … or even inside the microwave